Helicopter Parents: 20 Sure Signs You Are One Of Them

 Most often, helicopter parents are not even aware that they are one.

-They just feel that they’re invested with their children, and they pride themselves on giving their time and attention.
+They just feel that they’re invested in their children, and they pride themselves on giving their time and attention.
 What does a helicopter parent mean?

 As long as they can, helicopter parents will control the world for their children- from scraping their knees to failing grades and even in their job interviews.